AprilShade/MKWorld_TimeTrials/Courses/Cheep_Cheep_Falls/strategies.md

 ---
 ## CONFIRMED, NOT YET UTILISED
 ### Tarzan Skip (by Zaqua)
 Instead of going into the slow water, wall jump, then jump along trees to preserve your speed.
-Also saves a shroom for Temple Skip.
+Also saves a shroom for Shrine Skip.

 0. Wall Ride on the waterfall to gain speed, then approach the trees on the left.
 1. Perform a Wall Jump off the left of the ravine, then navigate to the hanging tree branch.